akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Only Administrators have write access to all videos' data.
 - Administrators, Educators, and Class Managers can see all videos given the playlist ID.
-- General Users can see all videos given the playlist ID which the users are enrolled.
+- General Users can see all active videos given the playlist ID which the users are enrolled.

 ## Events 📅